benjaminhaeberli/benjaminhaeberli/README.md

   <img src="https://img.shields.io/badge/Vue.js-42b883.svg?style=flat-square" alt="Vue.js">
 </p>

-Hello, I'm **Benjamin Haeberli**, a web developer based in Switzerland.
-I'm currently working at 925 on back-end and front-end projects, using technologies like Laravel, Vue.js & Wordpress.
+Hello, I'm **Benjamin Haeberli**, a freelance web developer based in Switzerland.
+I have been working for more than 3 years on back-end and front-end projects, using technologies like Laravel, Vue.js & Wordpress.
 Passionate about technology, I am constantly looking for new experiences to expand my skills and accompany you in this wonderful world that is digital.

 📫 Do not hesitate to get in touch with me on <a href="https://www.linkedin.com/in/benjaminhaeberli/">LinkedIn</a> or by email : <a href="mailto:hello@benjaminhaeberli.ch">hello@benjaminhaeberli.ch</a>

 ## Trivia

--   Working at <a href="https://925.ch">925</a> as Lead Developer 💼
+-   Driven by a more ecological and ethical use of technology 🌱
 -   Drummer for two metal bands called <a href="https://akshara.ch/">Akshara</a> & <a href="https://www.facebook.com/sinequanonmetal">Sinequanon</a> 🥁
 -   Organizing shows & booking for <a href="https://sundayfog.ch/">Sunday Fog</a> 📣
+-   Passionate about video games and role playing games such as <a href="https://www.dndbeyond.com/">Dungeons and Dragons</a> 🎲